FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Explicit overlapping of FarSkip models

 \section{Explicit overlapping of FarSkip models}

 Modern GPUs, equipped with hundreds of independent Compute Units (Streaming Multiprocessors), can process multiple Queues (Streams) of kernels independently by scheduling work on different sets of processing units at the same time \cite{zhao2023pytorch,pytorch_async_tp_2024,deepseek2024v3}.
 Both computation and communication operations utilize compute units to run operations, with communication operations only utilizing a fraction of the total available units, allowing for overlap with computation.
-Computation-communication overlap, however, requires dedicated implementation, and aside from standard predefined patterns, modern frameworks such as PyTorch and JAX will not accomplish this automatically.
-Therefore, even though the modified FarSkip-Collective model will logically facilitate parallel and non-blocking flow through the computational graph, without careful explicit implementation, the models will not automatically overlap communication with computation.
-Below, we describe our explicit implementation of the FarSkip-Collective framework which enables high degree of overlapping of communication calls with computation.
+Computation-communication overlap, however, requires dedicated implementation, and aside from standard patterns, modern frameworks such as PyTorch and JAX will not accomplish this automatically.
+Therefore, even though the modified FarSkip-Collective model will logically facilitate parallel and non-blocking flow through the computational graph, without explicit implementation, the models will not automatically overlap communication with computation.
+Below, we describe our optimized and extensively tested explicitly-overlapping implementation of the FarSkip-Collective framework.
 As a design choice, we aim to make our implementation generalizable and as hardware-independent as possible by sticking to the framework level as opposed to lower-level kernels or Triton.
-To enable scheduling of non-blocking communication calls, we rely on \texttt{torch.dist}'s \texttt{async\_op=True} parameter or using the \texttt{torch.cuda.Stream()} context that provides more granular control of scheduling of kernels on the non-main queue.
+In particular to enable scheduling of non-blocking communication calls, we rely on \texttt{torch.dist}'s \texttt{async\_op=True} parameter or using the \texttt{torch.cuda.Stream()} context that enables more granular control of scheduling of kernels on the non-main queue.
 Note that by overlapping operations, one diverts some of the processing units, which can lead to unavoidable slowdown in computations as compared to when they are solely executed on the hardware.